Creating Custom Balusters and Railing Panels

 Creating a cross section/elevation from the bottom of the screen pointing up

-Holes in a Polyline Solid railing panel
+Holes in a 3D Solid railing panel

 Select the millwork category when converting panels to symbols